kristijanburnik/wpt-testgen/README.md

 Notice how we reused our scenario schema by refactoring it into a meta schema called `#scenario_schema`.

-Suppressing the tests is of an action of higher priority than generating.
+Take note that suppressing the tests is an action of higher priority than generating.

-The generator will output which scenarios are being suppressed.
+--

 Browse the entire
 [safe-links](https://github.com/kristijanburnik/wpt-testgen/tree/master/examples/safe-links/) example.